 Start with a Small Quantity.

-CBD is a non-psychoactive compound of cannabis plant and does not produce any side effect no matter how much dose you are taking.
+CBD is a non-psychoactive compound of the cannabis plant and does not produce any side effects no matter how many doses you are taking.
 But remember, less is more when you are starting out.
 Start with taking 10 mg initially and if it suits you, you can increase the dose.
-Start with a food you are already familiar with.
+Start with the food you are already familiar with.
 If you feel any unwanted effects, consult your medical practitioner immediately.

-Cooking heat may cause CBD oil to evaporate and loss its effectiveness.
+Cooking heat may cause CBD oil to evaporate and lose its effectiveness.
 Excessive heat may cause the oil’s effects to burn off as well.
-Try to keep temperature below 320 degrees Fahrenheit.
+Try to keep the temperature below 320 degrees Fahrenheit.

 Include Healthy Fats.

 As CBD is fat-soluble so it is best absorbed when taken with fat-containing food.
 Taking CBD with fat-based ingredients like butter, ghee or coconut oil will increase its bioavailability and hence its benefits.